Skip to main content

 • Companies evaluating GCC High for the first time

-• Need unlimited archive mailboxes (e.g., for legal hold requirements)
+• Need inactive or archive mailboxes for legal hold and records retention

 How to get started with GCC High Business Premium

-2. Contact an AOS-G partner: Business Premium for GCC High is sold through Microsoft's authorized AOS-G partners, the same channel as enterprise.
+• Contact an AOS-G partner.
+Business Premium for GCC High is sold through Microsoft's authorized AOS-G partners, the same channel as enterprise licensing.

-3. Map your CMMC controls: Before committing, map your required NIST SP 800-171 controls to Business Premium features to confirm fit.
+• Map your CMMC controls.
+Before committing, map your required NIST SP 800-171 controls to Business Premium features to confirm fit and to decide whether you need the optional add-ons.

-4. Budget for configuration: Plan for a consultant or compliance platform support to configure correctly.
-The license alone doesn't ensure compliance.
+• Budget for configuration.
+Plan for a consultant or compliance platform to configure correctly.
+The license alone does not ensure compliance.

-5. Start tracking evidence early: CMMC Level 2 requires documented, continuous evidence of control implementation.
+• Start tracking evidence early.
+CMMC Level 2 requires documented, continuous evidence of control implementation.

 Getting access to GCC High is step one.
-Getting compliant with CMMC Level 2 is the real goal and that requires configuring all 110 NIST SP 800-171 controls, documenting them in a System Security Plan, preparing for a third-party C3PAO assessment, and then monitoring and maintaining compliance over time.
+Getting compliant with CMMC Level 2 is the real goal, and that requires meeting 110 NIST SP 800-171 requirements and 320 assessment objectives, documenting all controls in a System Security Plan, preparing for a C3PAO assessment, and then maintaining compliance over time.

 FAQs

-Can I upgrade from Business Premium to G3/G5 later?
+Can I upgrade from Business Premium to G3 or G5 later?

 Yes.
 You can transition to enterprise licensing within the same GCC High tenant.
-It's a license change, not an environment migration.
-No data migration required.
+It is a license change, not an environment migration, so no data migration is required.

 Is Business Premium available for existing GCC High tenants?

 Yes.
-If you already have a GCC High tenant running G3/G5, you can add Business Premium licenses for users who don't need enterprise-level features.
+If you already have a GCC High tenant running G3 or G5, you can add Business Premium licenses for users who do not need enterprise-level features.

 Does the 300-seat limit apply to the whole organization or just Business Premium licenses?